 It happens over and over again as I listen to the radio or read the news.
 I hear about an aging parent issue or a disease that is increasing in magnitude.
-Or sometime it’s a health issue that is affecting certain groups of people or a new bit of research the describes problems with an intervention — one that I thought was working well.
+Or sometime it’s a health issue that is affecting certain groups of people or a new bit of research that describes problems with an intervention — one that I thought was working well.
 Invariably these stories make me ask why?
 Sometimes I ask a more personal question, “If that seems to work for me, how come researchers say is isn’t effective?”

 In just about every case, I answer my question by learning more about the study of epidemiology — a field that explores and collects data about how diseases specifically and health issues in general occur and affect people and in certain places.
 Epidemiology measures by some period of time.
 This short video from the Centers from Disease Control explains more.